Below is an overview of the required coursework. For detailed information, view the program checksheet

 View the full set of NYU Wagner course offerings.

 While in London, you'll complete two elective courses at UCL from an array of choices, including:

 View the full set of UCL course offerings.

 Each student will develop a personal academic plan in consultation with a faculty advisor.
 Some students may choose to cluster their courses in a specific area, such as International Governance and Policy, Management and Policy, or Applied Economics.

-Note: Students will discuss course prerequisites with their advisor to determine preparedness for specific elective courses.
+Note: Course prerequisites are discussed with your advisor to determine preparedness for specific elective courses.